omersha/omersha.github.io/_posts/2015-12-08-meta-sequences-in-c++.md

 preview: With the introduction of variadic templates to C++, meta-sequences became a central idiom in meta-programming.
 The standard implementation is not always the best choice.
 ---

-The relation between C++ and C is somewhat of an anomaly; Usually abstraction hurts performance, yet C++ code often compiles to a more efficient executable than its C equivalent.
+The relation between C++ and C is somewhat of an anomaly; usually abstraction hurts performance, yet C++ code often compiles to a more efficient executable than its C equivalent.
 Templates deserve a lot of the credit for this, as they allow the compiler to resolve at compile-time much of the abstraction required